Variables available in all expressions.

 Global values can be expressions, including references to other globals and environment variables.
 String values are compiled as expressions; if compilation fails (e.g. a plain string like "new york"), the value is kept as a literal.

-Globals are evaluated in YAML document order, so later globals can reference earlier ones:
+Globals are evaluated in the order they appear in config, so later globals can reference earlier ones:

 warehouses: 1